LukePappa/myOS/text.md

-Attend to the divinity of existence.
+One's true purpose is to attend to the divinity of existence.